-- Prior to implementation, meet with NRCS to review results of the wildlife habitat assessment conducted by NRCS and discuss range of management alternatives that would improve wildlife habitat conditions. - Prior to implementation, meet with NRCS to obtain and review the Wildlife Habitat Management Plan. - During implementation, follow the Wildlife Habitat Management Plan. - During implementation, maintain field log to include: - Type of crop(s) grown. - Harvest date of crops grown on the applicable acres. - Date/time and description of all habitat management actions taken. - Digital photographs documenting the condition of the habitat provided. - After implementation, provide the field log to NRCS for review to verify enhancement was implemented to meet criteria.

-- As needed, provide additional technical assistance to the participant. - Prior to implementation, verify this enhancement will be applied to crop, pasture, or range acres with existing ditches and ditch borders where adequate naturally occurring vegetation is not present. - Prior to implementation, assess habitat condition using the Wildlife Habitat Evaluation Guide to calculate current WHEG score and anticipated WHEG score after implementation of Enhancement.
-Existing WHEG score = Planned Post Implementation WHEG score = - Prior to implementation, review results of the wildlife habitat evaluation with the participant and discuss range of management alternatives that would improve wildlife habitat conditions. - Prior to implementation, develop a Wildlife Habitat Management Plan for targeted suite of species. - Prior to implementation, meet with the participant to review the Wildlife Habitat Management Plan.

-E647D - Establish and maintain early August 2019 Page 3

-successional habitat in ditches and bank
+Prior to implementation, meet with NRCS to review results of the wildlife habitat assessment conducted by NRCS and discuss range of management alternatives that would improve wildlife habitat conditions.
+Prior to implementation, meet with NRCS to obtain and review the Wildlife Habitat Management Plan.
+During implementation, follow the Wildlife Habitat Management Plan.
+During implementation, maintain field log to include: Type of crop(s) grown.
+Harvest date of crops grown on the applicable acres.
+Date/time and description of all habitat management actions taken.
+Digital photographs documenting the condition of the habitat provided.
+After implementation, provide the field log to NRCS for review to verify enhancement was implemented to meet criteria.
+NI RCS Will: As needed, provide additional technical assistance to the participant.
+Prior to implementation, verify this enhancement will be applied to crop, pasture, or range acres with existing ditches and ditch borders where adequate naturally occurring vegetation is not present.
+Prior to implementation, assess habitat condition using the Wildlife Habitat Evaluation Guide to calculate current WHEG score and anticipated WHEG score after implementation of Enhancement Existing WHEG score = Planned Post Implementation WHEG score = Prior to implementation, review results of the wildlife habitat evaluation with the participant and discuss range of management alternatives that would improve wildlife habitat conditions.
+Prior to implementation, develop a Wildlife Habitat Management Plan for targeted suite of species.
+Prior to implementation, meet with the participant to review the Wildlife Habitat Management Plan. s E647D - Establish and maintain early August 2019 Page 3 successional habitat in ditches and bank

-borders
+United States Department of Agricul ture

-- After implementation, reassess habitat condition using Wildlife Habitat Evaluation Guide; Post Implementation WHEG score = - After implementation, review field log to verify enhancement was implemented to meet criteria.
+After implementation, reassess habitat condition using Wildlife Habitat Evaluation Guide; Post Implementation WHEG score = After implementation, review field log to verify enhancement was implemented to meet criteria.
+CONSERVATION STEWARDSHIP PROGRAM

+NR CCS Documentation Review:

-I have reviewed all required participant documentation and have determined the participant has implemented the enhancement and met all criteria and requirements.
+ave reviewed all required participant documentation ar plemented the enhancement and met all criteria and re

-Participant Name Contract Number
+Pa rticipant Name Con tract Number

-Total Amount Applied Fiscal Year Completed
+To tal Amount Applied Fisc al Year Completed

-NRCS Technical Adequacy Signature Date
+NR CS Technical Adequacy Signature Dat e e